 Posted on: March 12, 2020

-You know theoretically that during busy semesters you’re supposed to rest and maybe even relax.
-You repeat the mantra of eat, sleep, study to your students, but how do you take an active role in your own wellbeing?
+But how do you take an active role in your own wellbeing?
 Discover some of our practical tips to keep your sanity and maybe even enjoy yourself during midterms or finals!

 - Schedule a time in your calendar to "unplug" from your devices.
 Don't just say you will, create guilt-free time for yourself where you're not changed to your email.